MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Related Work

-{Wearable sensors offer high accuracy in human motion detection.
+{Wearable sensors offer high-accuracy human motion detection.
 For example, a belt-worn kinematic sensor demonstrated 100\% recall in detecting human motionless events, such as several seconds of walking, standing, sitting, or lying, in a lab environment \cite{belt}.
 However, wearable sensors can be intrusive and may require users to wear them continuously, which might not always be acceptable for older adults.
-Ambient sensors are non-intrusive and capable of detecting various indoor human movements, including whole-body motions, limb movements, and even chest breathing movements, even in complete darkness.
+Ambient sensors are non-intrusive and capable of detecting various indoor human movements, including whole-body motions, limb movements and chest breathing movements, even in complete darkness.
 For instance, Wi-Fi-based human motion sensing \cite{wifi1} can accurately recognize five typical human activities with a 96.6\% accuracy; and subtle motions, such as simulated hand tremors, with 95.7\% accuracy \cite{wifi2}.
 Passive Infrared (PIR) sensors \cite{PIR} have achieved an accuracy of 93\% in predicting human relative locations, including stationary individuals.
 Radar-based sensors \cite{radar} have achieved a classification accuracy of over 95\% for four basic types of human motion.
 However, ambient sensors can be triggered by household pets, leading to an increase in data noise and a decrease in the overall predictability of human mobility \cite{pets}.} {Camera-based systems are widely used due to their cost-effectiveness and non-redundant nature in modern buildings.
-Cameras are less intrusive for long-term monitoring compared to wearable sensors and provide multifunctional and semantically explainable capabilities.
-They can efficiently identify and track humans, pets, and various objects.
-For instance, Kinect-based body motion signals have shown moderate to excellent accuracy, with root mean square errors (RMSE) ranging from 20 mm to 89 mm \cite{cvacc1}.
+Cameras are less intrusive for long-term monitoring compared to wearable sensors and provide multifunctional and semantically explainable capabilities. {They can distinguish between human and non-human movement and identify which body part is moving, and motion scale/speed; they can also efficiently identify and track humans, pets, and various objects.
+Moreover, the same camera-based system can be used to process different tasks, where ambient motion sensors can only detect some unspecified motion in the environment.} For instance, Kinect-based body motion signals have shown moderate to excellent accuracy, with root mean square errors (RMSE) ranging from 20 mm to 89 mm \cite{cvacc1}.
 In video-based pose estimation, mean absolute errors for gait analysis are as low as 0.02 seconds for temporal gait parameters and 0.04 meters for step lengths compared to motion capture technologies \cite{cvacc2}.}